anima-wg/brski-cloud/anima-brski-cloud.md

 The Registrar forwards the voucher request to the MASA.
 Assuming the MASA issues a voucher, then the pledge verifies the TLS connection with the Registrar using the pinned-domain-cert from the voucher and completes the BRSKI flow.

-## Voucher Request Handled when Bootstrapping with no Owner Registrar {#voucher2EST}

-The Voucher includes the new "est-domain" attribute indicating the server to use for EST.
-It is assumed services are accessed at that domain too.
-As trust is already established via the Voucher, the pledge does a full TLS handshake against the local RA indicated by the voucher response.

-The returned voucher will contain the attribute "est-domain".
-The pledge is directed to continue enrollment using the EST server found at that URI.
+## Bootstrap via Cloud Registrar and Owner EST Service {#voucher2EST}

+This flow illustrates the Bootstrap via Cloud Registrar and Owner EST Service use case.
+A pledge is bootstrapping in a location with no local domain Registrar.
+The Cloud Registar is instructing the pledge to connect directly to an EST server for enrolment using EST mechanisms.
-The pledge uses the pinned-domain-cert from the voucher to authenticate the EST server.
+The assumption is that the EST domain is accessible, and the pledge can establish a network connection with the EST server.

 ~~~ aasvg
 +--------+                                       +----------+